Thursday 01st January, 2026 - 8:00 pm

 Upcoming High-tide times:

-This advisory may be discontinued at 12:00 Tuesday 9th December 2025 or sooner if conditions improve.
-It may also be extended if conditions warrant.
+This Marine Advisory may be discontinued at 6pm Monday 29th December 2025 or sooner, if conditions improve and extended if conditions warrant.